CMS-HTT/CorrectionsWorkspace/README.md

     cd CorrectionsWorkspace
     git submodule update --init

-The workspace is produced my running the following script:
+The workspace is produced by running the following script:

     python makeCorrectionsWorkspace.py